 Anesthesia awareness is a condition where a patient under general anesthesia but is awake and experiencing pain yet unable to move or communicate their pain to the doctor.
 Patients are frequently administered drugs which paralyze them to keep them still during surgery.
 It is estimated that up to 40,000 people in the US experience anesthesia awareness each year during surgery.
 In some cases, patients have complete consciousness through their surgery, in other cases patients have vague recollections of the procedure.

 Anesthesia awareness can result in post-traumatic stress disorder.
 Problems often manifest through symptoms such as nightmares, paranoia, and insomnia.
 The problem of anesthesia awareness can usually be avoided if the anesthesiologist performs under the proper standard of medical care.

 Anesthesia Wrongful Death Lawsuit

 When an anesthesiologist places a patient under general anesthesia the doctor slows the patient’s body down to the point of near death, while controlling the levels to make sure they do not experience pain from the medical procedure.
 Anesthesiologists sometimes make mistakes and fail to follow the proper standard of medical care.
-Medical studies estimate that there are over 100 anesthesia related deaths each year.
-Sometimes anesthesia is listed as the primary cause and in other instances it is a contributing factor.
-The most common reason for anesthesia related wrongful death is overdose.
+Medical studies estimate that there are over 100 anesthesia-related deaths each year.
+Sometimes anesthesia is listed as the primary cause and in other instances, it is a contributing factor.
+The most common reason for anesthesia-related wrongful death is an overdose.
 Other deaths attributed to different anesthesia complications.